 Industrial control engineering skills are in high demand within the UK and worldwide.
 This course will help you develop your career in an innovative and rapidly expanding industry.

 Strong links with the industry

-You’ll have the chance to practise your knowledge in local and national companies such as ABB, MOOG, SC Group, Spirax Sarco, Dowty Propeller, Kohler Mira and Total Metal Products Ltd.
+You’ll have the chance to practise your knowledge in local and national employers including ABB, MOOG, SC Group, Spirax Sarco, Dowty Propeller, Kohler Mira and Total Metal Products Ltd.